east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 For an ASP.NET Core MVC project, you can install our design using the following steps:

 1. In Visual Studio create a new ASP.NET Core Web Application using the "Empty" project template.
-2. Install `Microsoft.AspNetCore.Mvc` from `nuget.org` and `Escc.EastSussexGovUK.Core` from our private NuGet feed.
+2. Install `Escc.EastSussexGovUK.Core` from our private NuGet feed.
 3. Add the services required for the template to the `Startup` class:

 		using Escc.EastSussexGovUK.Core;